makyo/writing/fiction/all-of-time-at-once/original.md

 "Not necessarily," said  Nick.
 "You'll see it clearly when they send you back, but I'll try to explain.
 Time wouldn't let anything bad come of it; if you go back in time, it's as I met you.
 You've changed because your time flowed forward at a different time as mine, and your experiences have changed you.
 That bull about the same atoms occupying the same space at the same time has the same possibility of happening as you finding the gaps between the atoms in a wall and walking right through it."

-I laughed as I pictured someone sliding back and forth alonga wall to find the gaps.
+I laughed as I pictured someone sliding back and forth along a wall to find the gaps.
 I lay back down and stared up at the ceiling as the laughter faded.
 My perception of reality was falling apart.
 I closed my eyes and remembered the past two years.
 My brain had tricked me.
 It had seen the truth behind Nick from the beginning, but it refused to acknowledge that such a thing was true until it was confirmed.
 Now that it had been confirmed, I felt like I was merging with myself --- Nick --- who stretched out beside me.
 I thought of how I felt about him/me, and blurted out that I loved him/myself, even if he/I already knew.

 "I know."
 He laughed, which made me blush, and continued, "It's the ultimate in narcissism, isn't it?
 When the Mentats ran through their records in search of someone to send back, they were searching for someone who was just a bit naïve and had good self-esteem.
 If they hadn't done that, there would've been a good chance that, even though the two had met up, they might hate each others' guts."